-- (a) A casual Employee is an Employee engaged as such on an hourly basis in accordance with s.15A of the Act. - (b) A casual Employee will be paid an hourly rate equal to 1/38th of the weekly rate appropriate to the Employee's classification plus a casual loading of 25%. - (c) Casual Employees will be paid a minimum of 2 hours for each engagement. - (d) Casual Nurses will be paid afternoon and night shift allowances calculated on the base rate of pay excluding the casual loading with the casual loading component then added to the penalty rate of pay.
-Saturday and Sunday loadings are payable in accordance with clause 28.3.
-Public holidays are payable in accordance with clause 34.1(a). - (e) Overtime is payable on the ordinary hourly rate plus casual loading.
+- (a) A casual Employee is an Employee engaged as such on an hourly basis in accordance with section 15A of the Act. - (b) A casual Employee will be paid an hourly rate equal to 1/38th of the weekly rate appropriate to the Employee's classification plus a casual loading of 25%. - (c) Casual Employees will be paid a minimum of 2 hours for each engagement. - (d) Casual Nurses will be paid afternoon and night shift allowances calculated on the base rate of pay excluding the casual loading with the casual loading component then added to the penalty rate of pay.

+- (e) Saturday and Sunday loadings are payable in accordance with clause 28.3. - (f) Public holidays are payable in accordance with clause 34.1(a). - (g) Overtime is payable on the ordinary hourly rate plus casual loading. - (h) Casual Conversion process will be in accordance with the NES.